zLianK/django-channels-chat/README.md

 The api and pages' routes are coded here.

 ### chat/models.py
 All the relational database models that I coded.
-I only used the User, ChatGroup and Message models yet.
+I've only used the User, ChatGroup and Message models yet.

 ### chat/decorators.py
 This is where I coded the decorators that are kind of helpers used for check something before run the view.